MoFEM/mofem-cephas/media/paper.md

   modification of base functions, for example, for resolving singularity at the crack front.
-Applying this technique, it is almost effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field, or elements with an anisotropic approximation order (e.g. approximation order depends on direction in curvilinear base), e.g. solid shells with arbitrary higher approximation order on the surface and arbitrary lower order through the thickness of the shell.
+Applying this technique, it is almost effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field.
+One can easily implement elements with an anisotropic approximation order, which depends on direction in curvilinear base, e.g. solid shells with arbitrary higher approximation order on the surface and arbitrary lower order through the thickness of the shell.
 This approach also sets the benchmark in terms of how finite element codes are implemented, introducing a concept of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on the finite element directly.
 Such an approach simplifies code writing, testing and validation, making the code more resilient to bugs.

   Furthermore, `MoFEM`'s core library provides functionality for developing *user modules* (see Fig. \ref{fig:design}) where applications for particular